stan754/IntuneGraph/docs/Reference/Private/Add-AzureStorageChunk.md

 ### None.
 No objects can be piped into this function

 ## OUTPUTS
-### This function returns the response
+### None.
+This function returns nothing

 ## NOTES
-NAME: Invoke-Request
+NAME: Add-AzureStorageChunk

 ## RELATED LINKS